-From a small island in Atlantic Canada, I have had the fantastic opportunity to live the life of a full-time artist through a mix of both photography and design.
-For the past 14 years, I have been a designer on many interesting products with the focus on how design and usability can influence the users experience.
-A few selected projects include the browser Firefox, the language education website Duolingo, a medical education podcast for primary care and emergency medicine, a yearly medical conference and the incredible reverse image search technology created by TinEye.
+From a small island in Atlantic Canada, I have had the great opportunity to live the life of a full-time artist through a mix of both photography and design.
+For the past 16 years, I have been a designer on many interesting web-based products.
+Our focus is on how design and usability can improve the users experience.

 For all requests, the best way to reach me is by email.
 I check it much more often (several times daily) than I do my phone.
 In fact, the ringer on my phone is almost always turned off.

-phone: please email
+- phone: please email